Aug 25, 2009

 The fabulous Vintage Vogue boutique in Calistoga, CA

-Don't buy much but make sure what you buy is good.
-Christian Dior
+Don't buy much, but make sure what you buy is good.

-As someone who's made a living off buying clothes, accessories and footwear there are certain mantras I live by.
-It's one thing to put together a collection for a show but it's a whole other story putting together a collection for myself.
+As someone who's made a living buying and selling vintage clothes, accessories, and footwear, there are certain mantras I live by.
+It's one thing to put together a collection for a show, but it's a whole other story to put together a collection for myself.

 When you've finished with the physical part run these words through your head: